 Dragon Weather is published by Tor Books.
-It's a pretty long book -- 480 pages in hardcover, 554 in paperback.
+It's a pretty long book -- 480 pages in the hardcover first edition.
 The manuscript ran 788 pages even before revisions, which added a few.
 (I don't have an accurate count there, because some of the revisions were inserted page fragments.)

 I think it's long enough, but this particular story can certainly use plenty of room.

 So here's what I've got for you...

 - A brief account of how I came to write it.

 - The first chapter, as a sample!
 Note that the version here is third draft; the final version, which is sixth draft, is definitely different.

 - The front cover of the first edition, from a proof of the dustjacket.

 - The original version of Bob Eggleton's nifty wraparound cover painting without the overprinting.

 - A few quotes from reviews.